Learn from TCGA data and other public datasets

 The Cancer Genome Atlas (TCGA) is one of the largest and most complete cancer genomics datasets available.
-However, at more than a petabyte in size, TCGA is challenging to use.
+However, at more than 2.5 petabytes in size, TCGA is challenging to use.
 It requires large storage facilities to house, and high performance computation capacity to process.
-Currently, in order for researchers to compute over TCGA, or analyze their own data alongside it, they must download the dataset to their own hardware.
+These concerns are common to many large public datasets.
+Prior to the launch of the CGC, in order for researchers to compute over a large dataset, or analyze their own data alongside it, they had download the dataset to their own hardware.

 Researchers using the CGC can search for cases and data by their associated clinical metadata, and use a visual case explorer to browse the mutation status and expression levels of a gene in all patients with a particular disease.
 They can then recall all files associated with these patients, filter further by metadata and execute a analyses over them.